 → Poem the mirror ←

-My short love poem is translated into Northern Ndebele to try to seduce one of the Matebele girl of Zimbabwe.
+My short love poem is translated into Sindebele (Isinde'bele, Sinrevele, Northern Ndebele, Ndebele, Zimbabwean Ndebele, Tabele, Tebele) to try to seduce one of the Matebele girl of Zimbabwe.
 I hope that one day, she will "fall" on it, i said "fall" because i would so much to catch her in my arms.

 This little Northern Ndebele poem which smells all the African savannah, is a mysterious mirage for us, the Westerners, a mysterious mirage that only Africans dominate.

 This Nguni language which is one of the 16 officials languages of Zimbabwe.
 Sindebele is not far from Zulu because Matabele (Zimbabwean Nedebele) are descendants of Zulu people and there language is one of the rares languages with clics.